Terradue/doc-developer-sandbox/source/reference/application/index.rst

 A complete example
 ------------------

-Download the file :download:`Application.xml complete example <./application.xml>` to view a complete example of an application descriptor file.
+Download the file :download:`Application.xml complete example <./application.xml>` to view an application descriptor file featuring all the tags and parameters referenced in this guide.

 Application descriptor schema
 -----------------------------